Facebook

 c.
 DALI is not suitable for large-scale LED lighting control

 A DALI network can only control 21 (64/3 colors) full-color LED lamps.
 DALI is oriented to traditional lighting control, focusing on the system's static control, reliability, stability, and compatibility.
-The scale of an LED lighting system is much larger than that of a DALI system, which requires the system to be connected to a larger bus network.
+The scale of an LED lighting system is significantly larger than that of a DALI system, which necessitates a connection to a larger bus network.
 Therefore, the DALI system is often incorporated into other bus systems as a subsystem in large lighting projects.

 d.
 Advantages of DALI dimming: